LooDaHu/ARORA_General_-Introduction/Welcome file.md

 ## Models.py
 We can create our models in models.py.
 There can be more than one model in models.py, which means there can be more than one model in an application.

-Basically, Django database is based on ORM, this is to say, your database structure is determined by your code in model.py.
+Basically, Django database is based on ORM, this is simlply to say, your database structure is determined by your code in model.py.

 Let's bulid our model.
 [Click here to MODEL.PY](https://github.com/LooDaHu/djangorestframework_example/blob/master/example1/models.py)